California Gun Law Lets Police Confiscate Legally-Owned Weapons

-The law, known as AB1014, was passed last year after the Isla Vista shooting where teenager Elliot Rodger went on a shooting spree near the University of California campus in Santa Barbara, killing six people before turning his gun on himself.
+The law, known as AB1014, was passed in response to last year’s Isla Vista shooting where teenager Elliot Rodger went on a shooting spree near the University of California campus in Santa Barbara, killing six people before turning his gun on himself.

 The one crucial fact that is often omitted is that PRIOR TO THE SHOOTING, Rodger’s parents had reported him to the police.
 They had concerns about his mental health and social media posts they considered bizarre.

 According to The Daily Caller, the police showed up, visited with Roger and left after deciding that he wasn’t a criminal risk.
 Unfortunately they didn’t search his apartment, where he was stockpiling weapons and ammunition later used in the shooting.

 The law is intended to stop a similar situation from occurring.
 According to the law a judge may now grant a restraining order giving the police the right to seize a person’s guns based solely on accounts from family members or police who suspect that the person poses an imminent danger.
 The restraining order can be granted without the person knowing it exists or being allowed time to contest it.